 He made pizza cocktails and sushi pizza.
 He deconstructed pizza and reconstructed it with coca cola and ice cream – and won award after award after award for his efforts.

-All served on plastic tableware that Spanish children grow up with.
+And he served it all on plastic tableware he grew up with.

-That’s the other interesting paradox about Martín.
-On the one hand high gourmet; on the other an egalitarian approach.
+That’s the other interesting paradox about Martín's Pizzeria.
+It's high gourmet food but with an egalitarian approach.

 I sip the pizza cocktail, a wafer of pizza dough on the side, a creamy cheese topping smothering a Virgin Bloody Mary.
 It’s certainly different, it’s certainly good, it’s certainly one of the most inventive things I’ve tasted.

-Martín examines the next stage of his creation and continues to talk at the pace of a man in the ring, reflexes and instincts fighting for his life.
+Martín continues to talk at the pace of a man in the ring, fighting for his life.

 A fixer man he may be.
 But he’s also a damn fine cook.